pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 <details>
 <summary>See answer</summary>
 You should see an error about being unable to load a mutable graph.
-The `vg prune` algorithm will modify the graph by removing part of it, so the graph must be mutable.
+The "vg prune" algorithm will modify the graph by removing part of it, so the graph must be mutable.
 Recall that the XG is a static format.
 </details>

 **Excercise:** Confirm that the nodes in `1mb1kgp.pruned.vg` have matching node IDs to the `1mb1kgp.vg`.

 <details>
 <summary>See answer</summary>
 This could be accomplished in multiple ways.
-One easy way is to match the `S` lines from their respective GFAs.
+One easy way is to match the "S" lines from their respective GFAs.

     # grep out the sequence (i.e. node) lines and order them consistently
     vg convert -f 1mb1kgp.vg | grep "^S" | sort > 1mb1kgp.nodes.txt